Voice commerce is going to be a huge new trend for retailers in 2018.

 And the search results come up instantly as normal:

 But showing up for the results on these voice searches is a lot different to normal, typed search entries.
+With a number of factors to think about.

 Here are some things to consider for improving your voice search performance: